 Step 1.
 Again, open the Settings app and select the Privacy category in it.

 Step 2.
-Click on the General in the left side pane, and on the right of it, turn On toggle switch, “Let Windows track app launches to improve Start and search results.”
+Click on the General in the left side pane, and on the right of it, turn On the toggle switch, “Let Windows track app launches to improve Start and search results.”

 How to Save Run History in Windows 10 using Registry Editor?